mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 		}
 ```

-Once the response is received by the client, the unmarshalling process starts.
+Once the response is received by the client, the unmarshaling process starts.
-More precisely, it is initialized in the domain level client but handled by the
+More precisely, it is initialized in the domain-level client but handled by the
 low-level client.
 Let's take "list project jobs" as an example, the jobs service
-declares the variable `var job []*Job` withouth assigning the variable.
+declares the variable `var job []*Job` without assigning the variable.
 This
 reference of this variable is passed to the low-level `s.client`.
-Internally,
+Inside the
+low-level client,
-it uses the builtin Go package "encoding/json" to unmarshal the HTTP response.
+it uses the built-in Go package "encoding/json" to unmarshal the HTTP response.
-Note that this variable `v` is not returned as output of the function, because
+Note that this variable `v` is not returned as part of the function output, because
-the assignment happens in-place.
+the assignment happens in place.
 That is, when we decode the variable `v`, the
 caller already has access to this information because both the low-level client
 and the caller point to the same reference of `*ListJobsOptions`.
 You may notice
-that the GitLab client also support I/O stream, this is useful for downloading
+that the GitLab client also supports I/O stream, which is useful for downloading
 resources, such as downloading the artifacts of a job.

 ```go